Hiking the Kūlepeamoa Ridge Trail on Oʻahu

 Distance (Roundtrip): 5.3 miles / 8.5 km

-It’s a bit more challenging than neighboring trails like Wiliwilinui and Hawaiʻi Loa Ridge because you are starting at the bottom of the ridge instead of having the luxury of driving up a lot of the elevation.
+This inevitably makes Kūlepeamoa Ridge one of my favorites, but that doesn’t go without saying that the hike is a bit more challenging than neighboring trails like Wiliwilinui and Hawaiʻi Loa Ridge because the trailhead is located in the bottom of Pia Valley instead of having the luxury of driving up a lot of the elevation on one of the ridges.

 Kūlepeamoa Ridge Trailhead Parking

-Parking for the Kūlepeamoa Ridge Trail is located in back of Pia Valley on Anolani Street.
+Parking for the Kūlepeamoa Ridge Trail is located in the very back of Pia Valley on Anolani Street.

 Google Maps Directions: Kūlepeamoa Ridge Trailhead